 The use of headings and sub-headings with relevant keywords flowing seamlessly improves your SEO rankings.

-Headings are particularly great for website accessibility too, as people with visual impairment who are using assistive technology can tab through the headings and select which content they wish to be read out aloud.
+Headings are particularly great for website accessibility too, as people with visual impairment who are using assistive technology can tab through the headings and select which content they wish to be read out.

-H1 should be used once per page for SEO purposes, subsequently, H2, H3, H4, and so on can be used more than once depending on the hierarchy of the content.
+H1 should be used once per page, subsequently, H2, H3, H4, and so on can be used more than once depending on the hierarchy of the content.

 All links should be meaningful when it comes to SEO and web accessibility.